kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 }

 // DisaggregatedSetSpec defines the desired state of DisaggregatedSet
-// +kubebuilder:validation:XValidation:rule="self.phases.all(p, self.phases.filter(q, q.name == p.name).size() == 1)",message="phase names must be unique"
+// +kubebuilder:validation:XValidation:rule="self.roles.all(r, self.roles.filter(s, s.name == r.name).size() == 1)",message="role names must be unique"
-// +kubebuilder:validation:XValidation:rule="self.phases.all(p, p.replicas == 0) || self.phases.all(p, p.replicas > 0)",message="replicas must be zero for all phases or non-zero for all phases"
+// +kubebuilder:validation:XValidation:rule="self.roles.all(r, r.replicas == 0) || self.roles.all(r, r.replicas > 0)",message="replicas must be zero for all roles or non-zero for all roles"
 type DisaggregatedSetSpec struct {
-    // Phases defines the list of phases (at least 2 required, maximum 10).
+    // Roles defines the list of roles (at least 2 required, maximum 10).
-    // Each phase has a unique name and its own configuration.
+    // Each role has a unique name and its own configuration.
     // +kubebuilder:validation:MinItems=2
     // +kubebuilder:validation:MaxItems=10
     // +required
-    Phases []DisaggregatedPhaseSpec `json:"phases"`
+    Roles []DisaggregatedRoleSpec `json:"roles"`
 }

-// DisaggregatedPhaseSpec defines the configuration for a disaggregated phase.
+// DisaggregatedRoleSpec defines the configuration for a disaggregated role.
-// This structure embeds LeaderWorkerSetSpec from sigs.k8s.io/lws. type DisaggregatedPhaseSpec struct {
+// This structure embeds LeaderWorkerSetSpec from sigs.k8s.io/lws. type DisaggregatedRoleSpec struct {
-    // Name is the unique identifier for this phase.
+    // Name is the unique identifier for this role.
     // +kubebuilder:validation:MinLength=1
     // +kubebuilder:validation:MaxLength=63
     // +kubebuilder:validation:Pattern=`^[a-z0-9]([-a-z0-9]*[a-z0-9])?$`